paulsena/ChessBoard_OOP/ReadMe.txt

 Description / Comment
 ===========================================
 This is an implementation of a two player, turn based, chess game that uses OOP concepts covered in Computing III.
-Note that just the pawn movement is implemented.
-However they are fully functional, including moving, opening double jumps, attacking diagonal, movement obstacle detection, and board bound checking.
+The framework is work in progress but mostly fully functional, including moving, opening double jumps, attacking diagonal, movement obstacle detection, and board bound checking.

-Much work went into setting up the chess framework, and as this was a time limited assigment, I wasn't able writeup the rest of the chess piece move functionality.
-However, some strong OOP concepts were implemented, so new piece movement can be implemented very easily by filling out one abstract function, ValidateMove(Position newPos), in the derived class.
+Just the pawn piece is fully implemented.
+However, some strong OOP concepts were implemented, so new piece movement can be implemented very easily by filling out one abstract function, ValidateMove(Position newPos), in the derived classes for other pieces.

 Features:
   - Intro screen